quantum-kittens/quantum-kittens.github.io/_posts/2022-06-12-CHAPTER-2-Part-2-Qubits-Superposition-and-Measurements.md

 ## What is a Qubit?

 A qubit is the simplest system in quantum computing, the fundamental building block for quantum computation.
 Physically, qubits can take a number of different forms, depending on the hardware a quantum computer uses.

-But behaviorally, they act the same way!
+But, behaviorally, they act the same way!
 So you can consider a ‘qubit’ to be an abstract mathematical object that behaves in a curious manner different from a classical bit.
 Remember how classical bits can take on one of two values, 0 and 1?
 A qubit can do that and more:

 > Qubits are abstract mathematical objects that have the ability to not only be in the states 0 or 1, but in a *superposition* of the two.
 {: .prompt-tip }